Abandoned & Little-Known Airfields:

 which conducted training in twin & 4 engine bombers & single engine fighters.

-It was evidently built at some point after 1943,
+Williams Auxiliary Army Airfield #5 was evidently built at some point between 1943-45,

-as it was not depicted on the 1943 Phoenix Sectional Chart (courtesy of Chris Kennedy).
+as it was not depicted at all on a 1937 aerial photo nor on the August 1943 Phoenix AAF Sectional Chart (courtesy of Kevin Walsh).

 It depicted “Goodyear AF Aux Airfield” as having 2 paved runways with a taxiway & a ramp on the north side of the field.

-The primary runway had apparently been lengthened to 8,000'
+The primary runway was apparently lengthened at some point between 1952-56,

-by the time of the 1956 Phoenix Sectional chart (courtesy of John Voss),
+as the 1956 Phoenix Sectional chart (courtesy of John Voss) described the field as having a 8,000' runway.

 A 1958 aerial view (courtesy of John Arthur) depicted the Goodyear Auxiliary Airfield with its lengthened northwest/southeast runway.